Krush206/minecraft-shell/README.md

 Windows users may use [Cygwin](https://cygwin.com) to run the scripts.

-Because Minecraft's RCON is terrible, I had to implement one, with Unix domain sockets.
+Because Minecraft's RCON is terrible, I had to implement one, with a Unix domain socket.

-Server logs are outputted to and can be seen in the `rcon_log` file.

 The scripts should work on both original and CraftBukkit/Spigot servers.